Francis Barber: Royal Navy

 Barber then went to work for an apothecary in Cheapside but kept in touch with Johnson.
 He later signed up as a sailor for the Navy.
 He served as a "landsman" aboard various ships, received regular pay and good reports, saw the coast of Britain from Leith to Torbay, and acquired a taste for tobacco.
 He was discharged "three days before George II died", in other words on 22 October 1760, and returned to London and to Johnson to be his servant.
 Barber's brief maritime career is known from James Boswell's Life of Johnson:

+Further education

-Later Johnson put Barber, by then in his early thirties, in a school, presumably so that he could act as Johnson's assistant.
+Later Johnson sent Barber, by then probably aged 22 (1767), to Bishop's Stortford Grammar School, presumably so that he could act as Johnson's assistant.
 From Boswell's Life:

 Later years

 Barber is mentioned frequently in James Boswell's Life of Johnson and other contemporary sources, and there are at least two versions of a portrait, one now in Dr Johnson's House, which may be of him.
-Most recent art historians thought it was probably painted by James Northcote, or perhaps by Northcote's master Sir Joshua Reynolds, who was one of Barber's Trustees under the will.
+Most recent art historians thought it was probably painted by James Northcote, or perhaps by Northcote's master Sir Joshua Reynolds, who was one of Barber's trustees under the will.
 An alternative view, recently expressed on a BBC programme, is that it is by Reynolds himself, but of his own black servant, not Barber.